 Quever and company took an even lusher approach on 2011's Fading Parade, which was the first Papercuts album released by Sub Pop in the U.S. and featured production input from ex-Lilys and Pernice Brothers player Thom Monahan.
-It was three years before another Papercuts album appeared but, true to form, Quever continued to assist with numerous other musical projects in the interim.
-Both Gold Leaves' 2011 album The Ornament and Dean Wareham's late-2013 Emancipated Hearts benefited from his production, before he readied another Papercuts full-length.
-Expected in May 2014, Life Among the Savages brought Scally back into the fold, and its lead track, "Still Knocking at the Door," was uploaded to the Internet that spring. ~ Kenyon Hopkin & James Wilkinson, Rovi
+After this, Quever took a break from the group, but stayed busy by assisting with numerous other musical projects.
+Both Gold Leaves' 2011 album The Ornament and Dean Wareham's late-2013 Emancipated Hearts benefited from his production skills.
+The next Papercuts album, Life Among the Savages, was released in May of 2014 for new labels Easy Sound in the U.S. and Memphis Industries in the U.K. ~ Kenyon Hopkin & James Wilkinson, Rovi